 Using the Business Model / Case Canvas you can optimize existing business models with data and analytics, develop new and check data-driven business models and test if your data and analytics project is viable.
 This tool helps you to develop a deep and broad understanding of business models and cases as well as to identify critical factors.

 The Business Model / Case Canvas is a tool for designing and analyzing business models and cases.
 A business model describes how a company makes its money.
-A business case describes how a project, for example an analytics solution, creates a positive return on investment.
-The canvas helps you finding answers to the essential questions of successful business models and cases:
+A business case describes how a project, for example, an analytics solution, creates a positive return on investment.
+The canvas helps you to find answers to the essential questions of successful business models and cases:

-The Business Model / Case template can be used for different purposes, among others these are:
+The Business Model / Case Canvas can be used for different purposes, among others these are:

 The structure of the template has been geared towards the successful and famous Business Model Canvas and extends it with particularly relevant aspects for business cases.

 A business model describes how a company earns money.
 A business case describes how a particular project generates profit or any other economic benefit.
 So the business case can be seen as “a small business model”.
 That’s why the canvas is suitable for business models as well as business cases.